telerik/xaml-docs/styling-and-appearance/themes-suite/material.md

 	MaterialPalette.Palette.ReadOnlyOpacity = 0.5
 {{endregion}}

+## Merging Modified Palette Resources With StyleManager Theming Approach

->important When modifying fonts, colors, or other resources from the `MaterialPalette` and `StyleManager` is used as theming mechanism, the theme's `ResourceDictionary` needs to be merged in __App.xaml__ file to apply the changes.
+When modifying fonts, colors, or other resources from the `MaterialPalette` and `StyleManager` is used as theming mechanism, the theme's `ResourceDictionary` needs to be merged in __App.xaml__ file to apply the changes.

 #### __[XAML] Merging the theme's ResourceDictionary in App.xaml__
 {{region styling-appearance-material-theme-16}}